-Club Battery Rules: (rules applies to both divisions)
+Club Battery Rules: (rules applies to all club divisions)

-Up to 14 sub-C NiMH and NiCad type cells of any maH rating or up to 4 Lipo cells (i.e. 4S1P or two 2S1P configuration).
+Up to 14 sub-C NiMH and NiCad type cells of any maH rating or up to 4 Lipo cells (i.e. 4S or two 2S configuration).

 It is recommended that Lithium Polymer cells have a minimum 3300 Mah capacity and minimum 20C cell rating.
 ALL MEMBERS MUST READ AND SIGN THE LIPO SAFETY AGREEMENT SHEET.